hadrysmateusz/streetzone/README.md

 - [styled-components](https://styled-components.com)
 - [Axios](https://github.com/axios/axios)

+## 🚧 Migration in progress

+The project is currently being migrated to TypeScript and currently contains both JavaScript and TypeScript code.

 ## 👀 View project

 While the project was never launched to the public, it can still be [viewed live here](https://streetwear-app.web.app).